antonysanders1/top50singers-cli/README.md

 # Top50singers::Cli

+Welcome to my gem "Top 50 Singers"!
+This Ruby Gem provides a CLI to view a list of the top 50 singers that ever lived and give a bit of information about their background.
+This list was currated by the Rolling Stone, a highly revered music news website.

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/top50singers/cli`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem